Body Contouring Surgery

 Risks and Safety Information

-The choice to have plastic surgery is completely private, and you will have to decide if the benefits will fulfill your goals and if the potential complications and risks of body contouring surgery
+The choice to have plastic surgery is completely private, and you will have to decide if the benefits will fulfill your goals and if the potential complications and risks of body contouring surgery are acceptable.

 You will be asked to sign consent forms to ensure that you fully understand the procedure and any risks and potential complications.